-The following summary is given as a general guide to the tax treatment of the fund and investors.
-It is based on laws, regulations and other authorities in effect as of the date of this prospectus, all of which are subject to change, possibly retrospectively.
-Nevertheless, all investors should seek their own advice on the taxation consequences of an investment in the fund and especially prospective investors subject to special rules such as banks, dealers in securities, life insurance companies, tax-exempt investors and non-resident investors, with reference to any special issues that investment in the fund may raise for such investors.
-None of the fund manager, the fund, the investment advisors or any of their advisors can take any responsibility in this regard.
+This paragraph is intended as general Dutch tax information only and it does not constitute a comprehensive or complete description of all aspects of Dutch tax law which could be of relevance for Shareholders.
+It is based on Dutch laws, regulations and other authorities in effect as of the date of this prospectus, all of which are subject to change, possibly retrospectively.
+Shareholders are responsible for their own tax position and should seek advice on the tax consequences of an investment in the Fund and especially prospective investors that may be subject to specific rules such as non-Dutch residents, banks, dealers in securities, life insurance companies, investment funds and tax-exempt entities (e.g., tax-exempt pension funds and charities).

-9.1 General
+9.1 Tax aspects of the Fund